-There were no issuance of new shares or debentures during the financial year.
+There was no issuances of debentures during the financial year.

 SHARE OPTIONS

 No options have been granted by the Company to any parties during the financial year to take up unissued shares of the Company.

 No shares have been issued during the financial year by virtue of the exercise of any option to take up unissued shares of the Company.
 As at the end of the financial year, there were no unissued shares of the Company under options.